What Is Your Dharma?

 - Austerity: Develop self-discipline and self-improvement through spiritual practice.

-- Self-restraint: Control your behaviors, and act out of duty rather than desire.
+- Self-restraint: Control your behaviours, and act out of duty rather than desire.

 - Study: Study scriptures and practice self-analysis.